 Wendy Rulkens - van den Hoogen

 At every General Meeting half of the members of the Executive Committee (alternately 3 or 4 members) reach the end of their six year term of office.
 They are then replaced by the following:

 The principles of these procedures are described in the Standing Orders of EASP.

 The nomination procedure

 - At least four months before the election, full members are asked for nominations.

-- Each nomination must be supported by two full members and addressed to the Secretary of the Executive Committee at least three months before the members' meeting.
+- Each nomination must be supported by two full members and addressed to the chair of the Election Committee at least three months before the members' meeting.